The Tale of Scrotie McBoogerballs: Plot

-The fourth grade students of South Park Elementary are assigned to read The Catcher in the Rye, and are excited when Mr. Garrison tells of its controversial history.
-However, after reading the book, Stan, Kyle, Cartman, and Kenny perceive it to be completely inoffensive and feel that the school has "tricked" them into reading.
-In response, they decide to write their own novel, The Tale of Scrotie McBoogerballs, with the purpose of being deliberately offensive.
+The fourth-grade students of South Park Elementary are assigned to read The Catcher in the Rye, and are excited when Mr. Garrison tells of its controversial history: with Kyle remarking that the novel inspired the killing of John Lennon to Cartman's delight.
+Although the class asks to read the novel immediately, they are refused by Garrison, who urges the students to be mature about the controversial novel.
+After reading the book, Stan, Kyle, Cartman, and Kenny perceive it to be completely inoffensive: summarizing it as "some whiny teenager talking about how lame he is", and feel that the school has "tricked" them into reading.
+In response, they decide to write their own novel, The Tale of Scrotie McBoogerballs, to be deliberately offensive and become "way more banned" than The Catcher in the Rye.

 Later, Stan's parents find and read the manuscript.
-Their disgust is such that they cannot read it without vomiting profusely, but they appreciate the quality of its writing and inform the other parents.
+Their disgust is such that they cannot read it without vomiting profusely, though they perceive it to be literary genius and inform the other parents.
 Fearing that they will be reprimanded, the boys convince Butters that he wrote the book while sleepwalking.
-Butters believes them because after reading The Catcher in the Rye, he feels as though he has been entering into altered states of consciousness that make him want to kill others, only to find that his intended targets have long been deceased.

-Butters confesses to writing the novel, but is surprised at the adults' positive response.
+Butters believes them, because after reading The Catcher in the Rye he feels as though he has been entering into altered states of consciousness that make him want to kill others, only to find that his intended targets have long been deceased.
+Butters confesses to writing the novel but is surprised at the adults' positive response.
 To the other boys' anger, a representative from Penguin Books agrees to sign Butters for a book deal.

 The Tale of Scrotie McBoogerballs becomes a success, to which consumers attest despite vomiting as they read the book.
 As Butters' success grows, the other boys unsuccessfully campaign to have the book banned.
 They are annoyed to find readers interpreting passages from the novel as allegories for contentious political issues, which was never their intent.
-Since Sarah Jessica Parker is routinely mocked in the book, Cartman and Kenny plan to have her killed, assuming that the public reaction and media attention would result in the book's ban.
+Since Sarah Jessica Parker is routinely mocked in the book, Cartman and Kenny plan to have her killed, assuming that the public reaction and media attention would be ensured as a result of the book's ban.
 They fit Parker with antlers to disguise her as a moose, before abandoning her in the woods during hunting season.